LopemigueISEP/lei-24-s2-1nb-g312/docs/sprintC/US020/01.requirements-engineering/Readme.md

 >
 > **Answer:** The classification is not automatic, it's up to GSM decide about it.

+> **Question:** Good afternoon, if there are several GSMs, when a GSM creates a greenspace, does this greenspace automatically become associated with it or should there be a menu in which a general "administrator" of the company chooses which greenspace each GSM should send?
+>
+> **Answer:** You can assume that the GSM that creates the GS becomes the manager of that same GS.
 ### 1.3.
 Acceptance Criteria

 * **AC1:** All required fields must be filled in (green space typology, area, name, and address)
 * **AC2:** Area must only have digits
 * **AC3:** The green space name should be in capital letters, in order to prevent duplicates.

 ### 1.4.
 Found out Dependencies